13 Best Places to visit in December in India – Beyond Goa

 Spiti is a dream destination in the winter for many people for the snow-covered views but also to see the notorious snow leopard that descends to villages during winter to find prey.
 You can easily spend about 5-6 days in the valley visiting many villages and hiking around.

-- How can you reach Spiti Valley?
+How To Reach Spiti Valley?

-In winter, you will have to drive to Spiti from Shimla or take a Himachal road transport bus to Kaza, the capital of Spiti.
+In winter, you will have to drive to Spiti from Shimla or take a Himachal Road Transport bus to Kaza, the capital of Spiti.
 The journey would take about fourteen hours.

-- Where to stay in Spiti?
+Where to Stay in Spiti Valley?

 You can either stay in Kaza or in many other villages of Spiti such as Hikkim, Kibber, Chicham, Demul, Key, et cetera.
 Kaza has many hotels and guesthouses but other villages mostly have homestays that you can find when you arrive at the village.

-8. Wayanad in Kerala
+11. Wayanad in Kerala

 Minimum Duration: 3 Days

-Wayanad was our first-ever trip to God’s own country.
+Wayanad was our first-ever trip to God's own country.
 Undulating mountains of Western Ghats, dense forests that are home to thousands of flora and fauna, aromatic spice gardens and coffee estates, sparkling lakes and perennial waterfalls – Wayanad is truly a dream landscape.
-The temperature during winter remains in the early 20s – neither cold, not hot.
-Unlike Munnar where the temperature ranges between 10 -15 degrees, you can visit Wayanad without packing any woolens.
-While Munnar (rather Chinnakanal) is my favorite hill station in South India any time of the year, Wayanad is rather off-the-beaten-track.

 Trek to the Chembra peak, visit the Banasura Sagara Dam and sail on the Kabini river to Kuruva island.
-Learn more about Wayanad’s history and tribes in the museum, visit the pre-historic Edakkal caves and trek to the waterfalls too.
-There is no dearth of things to do in Wayanad, so you should spend a minimum of three days here.
-Of course, if you’re on a longer vacation, just head to Idukki district where you can stay in Munnar, Chinnakanal, and Thekkady for a few more days.
+Learn more about Wayanad's history and tribes in the museum, visit the pre-historic Edakkal caves and trek to the waterfalls too.

-- How to reach: You can easily get an overnight bus from Bangalore or Kochi to Kalpetta (in Wayanad).
+You can easily get an overnight bus from Bangalore or Kochi to Kalpetta (in Wayanad).
 The drive from Bangalore via Bandipur forests during the day will be scenic and adventurous.

-- Where to stay: There are many homestays inside the coffee estates and spice gardens where you can get a cheap, yet memorable stay.
+There are many homestays inside the coffee estates and spice gardens where you can get a cheap, yet memorable stay.
 For more luxurious experience book jungle resorts.

-Best places to visit in December in India for City-hoppers
+Best December Destinations in India for City-Lovers

 Villages and small towns of India are beautiful and I love to spend my time there.
 But some gorgeous cities found their way to our list of top 13 places to visit in December in India.
 If you are traveling with family, young children and elderly parents, then these are a great choice.
 They are easy to reach, have many playgrounds, museums, amusement parks and are more accessible than the rest of India.